-Caroline Hsu is a multi-sport adventurer from Los Angeles who enjoys skydiving, skiing, alpine climbing, and paragliding across the Southwest United States.
+Caroline Hsu is a multi-sport adventurer in Park City who enjoys skydiving, skiing, alpine climbing, and paragliding across the Southwestern United States.

 Name: Caroline Hsu

 Current town: Park City, UT

 What made you decide to start skydiving?
 I started jumping in order to overcome a paralyzing fear of heights.
 The catalyst was a friend, who, every time we went mountaineering, saw how much effort I put into overcoming this fear and encouraged me to take this next step.
 When I first started, I had no idea how much I’d end up loving this sport for so many reasons.
 It's been an absolute life changer because through it I discovered that a happy, balanced life for me has so many other components than my day job alone.